udoma-co/terraform-provider-udoma/docs/resources/appointment_template.md

 - `inputs` (Attributes) A custom form to collect data with (see [below for nested schema](#nestedatt--inputs))
 - `name` (String) The name of the appointment template.
+- `require_confirmation` (Boolean) Whether the appointment requires confirmation.
+				If set to true, the Appointment will not be scheduled until the manager has confirmed it.

 ### Optional

+- `confirmation_reminders` (List of Number) The number of days after which a reminder should be sent out.
+The list is taken as provided and a reminder will be set for the amount of days as set in the first element of the list.
+Once that time has passed, the reminder will be rescheduled for the next element in the list.
+This is repeated until the list is empty.
+The values in the list are considered relative to the previous reminder.
+				So [2, 2] will send out a reminder after 2 and 4 days.
+The reminders will, however, not be sent out on weekends.
+So if the first reminder is sent out on a Friday, the second reminder will be sent out on Tuesday.
 - `description` (String) The description of the appointment template.
 - `name_expression` (String) Optional JS expression used to generate the name of appointments.